jefdewitt/img/README.md

 # img
-This is my full-stack MEAR (React) app, offering an inspirational meme gallery (img).
+This is my full-stack MERN (React) app, offering an inspirational meme gallery (img).